Wills and Trust Attorneys in Overland Park, KS

 Irrevocable Trust

 An irrevocable trust is a more advanced estate planning tool used for long-term protection.
-Once established, the terms typically cannot be changed, making it a powerful option for protecting assets from certain risks.
+Once established, the terms typically cannot be changed, making it a powerful option for protecting assets from certain risks—especially when planning ahead for healthcare costs and long-term care needs.
+For a deeper understanding of how state programs factor into this type of planning, see KanCare and long term care: what you need to know

 Who It’s Best For: